xma711/notebook/programming/nodejs/unittests/nodeunit/test_with_private_function/README.md

-seems that there is no way to do that...
+Seems that there is no way to do that...

-try to do this but failed.
+Try to do this but failed.
-refer to the failed/ folder.
+Refer to the failed/ folder.